macewanCS/BeardedMonkeys/specs/stories.md

-1-	As a forgettable user, I want to reset my password to access my account.
+1-	As a forgettable user, I can reset my password to access my account.

-2-	As user, I should be able to create hardware issue ticket
+2-	As user, I can create hardware issue ticket once I have hardware problem.

 3-	As user, I can create a ticket for general questions about EPL services.